daiphuongngo/Safe-Roads-Competition-2022-SAS-Power-BI-Toronto-Police-Services-Geotab/README.md

 ## Overview

-"AS Institute, in partnership with Geotab Inc. and the Toronto Police Services, is hosting the fourth annual Safe Roads Competition, a virtual analytics competition for university and college students in Canada and Mexico.
+"SAS Institute, in partnership with Geotab Inc. and the Toronto Police Services, is hosting the fourth annual Safe Roads Competition, a virtual analytics competition for university and college students in Canada and Mexico.

 Finals projects must be submitted by 5:00 p.m.
 ET on Friday, March 4, 2022.
 Final presentations will be assessed by a panel of industry judges on Friday, March 11, 2022."